 Mixing traits of Moore and Connery's Bonds, Brosnan was able to offer a successful balance of humor, charm and edge to his character, and audiences loved it.
 The actor went on to reprise his role three more times — Tomorrow Never Dies (1997), The World Is Not Enough (1999), Die Another Day (2002) — with great box office success.

 Although he considered having a go with Bond for a fifth time, he ultimately passed the torch, allowing a fresh new face to enter the canon.

 James Blonde, anyone?
 Fresh and new weren't necessarily the first words that were coming out of the mouths of Bond fans when they found out that Daniel Craig was embodying the British spy agent.
 Many fans complained Craig didn't fit the character's description of tall, dark and handsome and subsequently mocked the stage-trained actor, calling him names like James Blonde and James Bland.
 But Craig would prove them wrong.

 Like Brosnan, Craig brought Bond into a new era — this time, the 21st century.
 His Bond returned to Fleming's original vision, along with the best traits of previous Bonds before him.
 Craig brought edge, charisma and vulnerability to the role, invariably winning wary fans over.

 His debut in 2006's Casino Royale was a huge success, and he continued his role in three more films — the last thus far being Skyfall (2012), which ushered Bond into his fifth decade.
-Craig will also star in 2020's Bond25, the 25th installment of the franchise.
+Craig also stars in No Time to Die, the 25th installment of the franchise.